IshanKBG/ishankbg.dev/src/content/blog/my-macos-setup.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-By the these are some recommended plugins that you should install to improve your terminal experience.
+By the way these are some recommended plugins that you should install to improve your terminal experience.
 ```sh
  brew install zsh-autosuggestions zsh-syntax-highlighting
 ```